hliepelt/awesome-python/CONTRIBUTING.md

 # Contributing

+# Comment
+Please send an email to harry.liepelt@gmail.com

-Your contributions are always welcome!
+# Your contributions are always welcome!

 ## Guidelines